camUrban/PteraSoftware/README.md

 ## How to Install

-### Standard Method

 First things first, you will need a copy of Python 3.7.6 or 3.7.7.
 Download it from the official Python website.
+At this time, I do not recommend using a version from the Anaconda distribution as it could introduce compatibility issues with PyPI.

 There are a few ways to install Ptera Software.
 If you wish to use this package as a dependency in your own projects, simply run: